pyramids33/hackathon5/readme.md

 This is the private input to the zero-knowledge proof.
 This file consists of a json array of 42 numbers, 0 - 255.
 They are actually 21 pairs of numbers.
-Each pair represents a different type of DNA information.
+Each pair represents a different type (loci) of DNA information.
 Zero means no information.

 ```